bjg/2019-tudublin-cmpu4023/worksheets/1-rest-sql-orm/README.md

 ### Part 6: Sequelize endpoints

 I re-implemented the endpoints from the massive section, as well as adding the 3 new endpoints for modifying products (adding/updating/deleting).
+These new endpoints return 200 on success, or 400 on error.

+Output from these endpoints can be found in [sequelize/endpoints-curl-output.txt](sequelize/endpoints-curl-output.txt).